 The program’s mission is to enable cadets to better understand the firefighting career through an experience that balances both classroom and hands-on learning.
 The program offers controlled, hands-on learning experiences.

-Applications for the Cadet Program are accepted from August 1 until August 31 each year.
+Applications for the Cadet Program will be accepted until September 7, 2022.